 When to Put a Dog Down: 8 Signs it Might Be Time

-Veterinary care and nutrition have made great strides, allowing dogs to live longer lives and enjoy life well into their golden years.
-Dogs do not live forever, though.
+Veterinary care and nutrition have made great strides, allowing dogs to live longer, enjoyable lives.
+But dogs do not live forever.
 There will come a time when we have to say goodbye to our beloved four-legged companions.

-We’re here to help you learn more about euthanasia and recognize the signs that indicate when saying goodbye may be the best option for your dog.
+We’re here to help.
+Below you’ll learn more about euthanasia and when saying goodbye may be the best option for your dog.

 Dog Euthanasia: A Humane Option